aguirre/liri-node-app/README.md

 ## Bands in Town API Lookup

 ```
-node liri.js concert-this "artist/band name here"
+node liri.js concert-this "artist/band name"
 ```

-This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:
+This will search the Bands in Town API for an artist and render the following information about each event to the terminal:

 - Name of the venue
 - Venue location
 - Date of the Event

-### Exampe of Bands in Town API Lookup:
+### Example of Bands in Town API Lookup:

 <img src="images/concert.gif" alt="concert-this">